gabrr/SemiGlobe-Site/README.md

 # SemiGlobe-site
-This is the website of the company I work on
+This is the website of the company I work at